 CHARITABLE PARTNERS

 Proceeds from Charlotte Wine + Food events benefit strategically selected charity partners that support children and their families in the Charlotte community.
-The charity beneficiaries for the 2024 - 2025 fiscal are A Child’s Place - a program of Thompson, Augustine Literacy Project - Charlotte, Digi-Bridge, and Wayfinders.
+The charity beneficiaries for the 2025 - 2026 fiscal are: New Charity Partner to be announced in Fall of 2025, Beds for Kids, Digi-Bridge, and Wayfinders.

 LEARN MORE ABOUT OUR CHARITABLE MISSION BELOW!